microic/microic.github.io/ai/log_relu.md

 #### When to use LogReLU?
 + If you get NaN/Inf error when training deep learning networks
-+ If you use FP16 and want to avoid the output from being too large
++ If you want to avoid the output from being too large
 + Alternative of ReLU6